How To Germinate Apple Seeds

 Demand for apples

-If you talk about popularity, Apple is one of the oldest and most love fruit in the world.
+If you talk about popularity, Apple is one of the oldest and most loved fruit in the world.
 It is in high demand, and the apple fruit was one of the first mention fruits in the Christian doctrine for thousands of years.
-Till date, it is an evergreen business if you are looking to invest in the production of apple fruits.
+To date, it is an evergreen business if you are looking to invest in the production of apple fruits.

 Regional Temperatures for apples

-The main ingredient for growing the apple tree is the temperature, the climate of the region must support it before you can have your self an apple fruit tree.
-Certain types of apple can grow in certain parts of the tropical areas, which makes some part of Nigeria a better place to grow apples.
+The main ingredient for growing the apple tree is the temperature, the climate of the region must support it before you can have yourself an apple fruit tree.
+Certain types of apples can grow in certain parts of the tropical areas, which makes some parts of Nigeria a better place to grow apples.

-In Nigeria, the Jos Plateau, Mambilla Plateau, and Obudu cattle ranch are top places for commercial apple production in Nigeria.
-The Apple Anna is the perfect variety for Jos Plateau due to the temperature climate of the region and the Bell apple grow in other parts of the country but it is in high demand.
+In Nigeria, the Jos Plateau, Mambilla Plateau, and Obudu cattle ranch are top places for commercial apple production.
+The Apple Anna is the perfect variety for Jos Plateau due to the temperature climate of the region and the Bell apple grows in other parts of the country but it is in high demand.

 The seasonal period to plant your seeds is between September and April.

-It is my personal advice to first grow the seedlings in a different small pot in your house before transferring into a larger area into the ground.
+It is my advice to first grow the seedlings in a different small pot in your house before transferring them into a larger area into the ground.